 Kathy Parton, Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships, Queensland Government

-Jodee Wilson, Department of Education, Children and Young People, Tasmanian Government
+Mellissa Gray, Department of Premier and Cabinet, Tasmanian Government

 Brendan Moyle, Executive Branch Manager of the Office of Aboriginal and Torres Strait Islander Affairs, ACT Government